calcudexter/calcudexter.github.io/_pages/about.md

   - /about.html
 ---

-## Hola!
+## Hi!
+I am a graduate student at Georgia Tech pursuing the Master's degree along the thesis track.
+Having a background in ML and Compilers, I am involved in studying ML techniques for Code Optimization at the Compiler Lab.
+I expect to graduate in Spring '26.

-I completed my Bachelors (with Honors) in Computer Science and Engineering at IIT Bombay.
-I was actively involved in research in Machine Learning, Blockchains and Design of Protocols.
+Previously, I completed my Bachelors (with Honors) in Computer Science and Engineering at IIT Bombay.
+I was actively involved in research in Machine Learning, Blockchains and Design of Consensus Protocols.
 Through past internships, I have also acquired experiences in Software Engineering, Large Scale Global Optimisation (LSGO), Quantitative Research and Compilers.

-I will be pursuing a Master's degree in Computer Science at Georgia Tech from Fall '24 where I aim to continue pursuing my research interests and would like to connect for future collaboration.